-- Determines which points are neighbors on Manifold based on distance (Euclidean distance) For each point, we connect all points within a fixed radius (where we have to choose radius) or like KNN (K nearest neighboring algorithm) we have to choose K number of neighbors.
+- Determines which points are neighbours on a manifold based on distance (Euclidean distance) For each point, we connect all points within a fixed radius (where we have to choose radius) or like KNN (K nearest neighbouring algorithm) we have to choose K number of neighbours.

-All neighborhood relations are represented as a weighted graph
+All neighbourhood relations are represented as a weighted graph

-- Second step, we will go to estimates the geodesic distance between all pairs of points.
-But while we are working on Manifold the shortest distance is given by the shortest path in the graph (for example Djkstra’s algorithm also used in routing/navigation)
+- The second step, we will go to estimates the geodesic distance between all pairs of points.
+But while we are working on a manifold the shortest distance is given by the shortest path in the graph (for example Djkstra’s algorithm also used in routing/navigation)

 - In this last step, we will go to apply MDS (multidimensional scaling) to the matrix of graph distances due to constructing an embedding of the data in a d-dimensional space (Euclidean space) where we have preserved the manifold’s geometry.
 The coordinate vectors in the Euclidean-Space are chosen due to minimizing the cost function:

 Where Dy is the Euclidean-based matrix of distances and L2 corresponds to the square of the sum of elements. τ is a function that converts distances to inner products (due to support efficient optimization)

 The global minimum is achieved setting Euclidean-space’s coordinates to the top d eigenvectors of the matrix

 Let me implement: